peteroupc/peteroupc.github.io/graphics.md

 [^5]: Perspective correction accounts for distance from the viewer: closer objects appear larger.
 The lack of perspective correction (as in what is called _affine texture mapping_), together with the rounding of vertex coordinates to integers and the lack of smoothing (antialiasing) of edges, contributed to the characteristic distortion and instability of 3-D graphics in many PlayStation (One) games.

-[^6]: A possible alternative to these 2-D limits is to require the use of a frame buffer (array of color samples, called pixels, in computer memory) with no more than 8 bits per pixel (no more than 256 simultaneous colors) and to require that all graphics be _rendered in software_ (see section "Optional Limits"), but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.
+[^6]: It is being considered whether to replace these 2-D limits with one of the following alternatives:<br><br>1.
+Instead of tiles, sprites, and layers, the game uses a _frame buffer_ (array of color samples, called pixels, in computer memory) with no more than 8 bits per pixel (no more than 256 simultaneous colors) and all graphics in the game must be _rendered in software_ (see section [**"Optional Limits"**](#Optional_Limits)).
+But I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>2.
+The 2-D limits in the specification apply, but instead of replacing a 2-D layer, the 3-D layer is simply a special sprite that covers the game screen (the usual size limits for sprites don't apply) and can have transparent and translucent pixels.<br>3.
+Same as (2), but in addition, there are no tiles or 2-D layers (all the graphics are sprites).<br><br>The tile-based limits in this specification also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.

 [^7]: Translucent pixels enable _alpha blending_ techniques (the mixing of one image with another).
 But alpha blending was “relatively new to PC games” at the time of _Quake_’s release in 1996, according to _Michael Abrash’s Graphics Programming Black Book_.
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.